OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Solving the OWASP Uncrackable Crackme Level1 with Frida

 Frida gives you the possibility to solve the OWASP UnCrackable Crackme Level 1 easily.
-We have already seen that we can hook method calls with Frida easily.
+We have already seen that we can hook method calls with Frida above.

-When you start the App on an emulator or an rooted device, you will notice that the app presents a dialog box and exits as soon as you press "Ok" because it detected root.
+When you start the App on an emulator or a rooted device, you find that the app presents a dialog box and exits as soon as you press "Ok" because it detected root:

 ![Crackme Root Detected Dialog](Images/Chapters/0x05c/crackme-frida-1.png)

 Let us see how we can prevent this.
 The decompiled main method (using CFR decompiler) looks like this:

 ```
 package sg.vantagepoint.uncrackable1;